metavalent/metavalent.github.io/_posts/2006-06-27-customer-service-terror-level-nuke-u-ler-red.md

 ---
 <!--Lead Photo --><a href="http://img387.imageshack.us/img387/1850/laughingatyoumbe9mi.jpg"><img src="http://img387.imageshack.us/img387/1850/laughingatyoumbe9mi.jpg" alt="0" border="0" /></a><!-- Commentary -->Live image from Customer Support.

 It's not <a href="http://www.msnbc.msn.com/id/13447232/">just AOL</a>.
-It's not <a href="http://gabbly.com/http://awebcamdarkly.com/2006/06/g-duh.html">just Google</a>.
-It's not <a href="http://tinyurl.com/magje">just Comcast</a>.
+It's not <a href="http://gabbly.com/https://web.archive.org/web/*/http://awebcamdarkly.com/">just Comcast</a>.
 Across the board, the Customer Service Terror Level is Nuke-u-ler RED.

 There is no such thing as Customer Service anymore.  <a href="http://www.signonsandiego.com/uniontrib/20050827/news_lz1ed27bottom.html">Lawsuits don't help</a>.
 This has become an all out war and it's time to strike back with Shock and Awe.